 Admire the Archaic elegance of The Moschophoros, a 6th-century BCE sculpture portraying a youth carrying a calf.
 This masterpiece, attributed to the artist Antenor, captivates with its exquisite detailing.

-Marvel at the iconic Caryatids, six draped female figures serving as architectural supports in the Erechtheion.
+Marvel at the iconic Caryatids, six draped female figures that once served as architectural supports in the Erechtheion.
 Crafted by the sculptor Kallimachos, these 5th-century BCE marvels symbolise grace and strength.

-Explore the Parthenon Gallery and marvel at the collection of classical marble sculptures by Phidias and his assistants.
+Explore the Acropolis Museum Parthenon Gallery and marvel at the collection of classical marble sculptures by Phidias and his assistants.
 Dating back to 447-432 BCE, these masterpieces depict Greek mythology with unparalleled artistry.

 Discover the intricate frieze from the Temple of Athena Nike, a masterpiece by the architect Callicrates.
 Dating to the 5th century BCE, this frieze depicts mythological scenes, adding depth to the temple’s historical significance.

 Journey through the Sanctuary of Artemis Brauronia and encounter the Ramp’s extraordinary sculptures.
-Carved in the 5th century BCE, these artefacts offer insights into ancient Greek religious practices and artistic expressions of devotion.
+Carved in the 5th century BCE, these Acropolis Museum artifacts offer insights into ancient Greek religious practices and artistic expressions of devotion.

 In the Roman Period section, admire the portrait of Emperor Augustus.
 Crafted in the 1st century BCE, this lifelike representation highlights the influence of Roman aesthetics during the transition from the Hellenistic era.